open-contracting/standard/docs/guidance/map/unsuccessful_processes.md

 Next, the contracting process is disclosed, using a new `ocid`, 'ocds-03ad3f-331547-1'.
 The `relatedProcess` block links the planning process and the contracting process, with the relationship set to 'planning'.

-The tender was unsuccessful, so the tender's `finalStatus` is set to ‘unsuccessful’.
+The tender was unsuccessful, so the tender's `finalStatus` is set to 'unsuccessful'.

 ```{jsoninclude} ../../examples/unsuccessful_tender/tender.json
 :jsonpointer: